AlexLepauvre/AlexLepauvre/_posts/en/2025-07-01-malai-kofta.md

 - In a plate, place the tomato sauce and add the kofta on top
 - you can additionally garnish by adding coriander leaves

+# original recipe
+This recipe is slightly adpted from: https://www.indianhealthyrecipes.com/malai-kofta-recipe/#wprm-recipe-container-37350